FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 1. Understand basic structure of a LaTeX document, its various document
 ..    classes and loading packages that add new features to the LaTeX system.
 .. #.
 Create a LaTeX document with a title and an abstract.
 .. #.
-Create numbered and non-numbered sections and subsections in a LaTeX
+Create numbered and non-numbered sections and sub-sections in a LaTeX
 ..    document.
 .. #.
 Create an appendix in a LaTeX document.
 .. #.
-Create a table of content in a LaTeX document.
+Create a 'table of contents' in a LaTeX document.

 ..
 Prerequisites
 .. -------------